Cherreads

 The tube pulsed once more against Will's palm.
 The moss brightened.

-In the center of the cavern, the black pool's surface stirred without wind — a single, slow ripple moving outward from the middle, as if something far below had shifted in response to the light.
+In the center of the cavern, the black pool's surface stirred without wind.
+A single, slow ripple moved outward from the middle, as if something far below had shifted in response to the light.
+Will watched the ripple reach the shoreline and die.

 The tube had been sealed for a hundred thousand years.
+Something down there had been waiting just as long.

 I hear it, Khan said.